cilium/cilium/Documentation/contributing/testing/e2e_legacy.rst

 * Provide informative output to console during a test using the `By construct <https://onsi.github.io/ginkgo/#documenting-complex-specs-by>`_.
 This helps with debugging and gives those who did not write the test a good idea of what is going on.
 The lower the barrier of entry is for understanding tests, the better our tests will be!
 * Leave the testing environment in the same state that it was in when the test started by deleting resources, resetting configuration, etc.
 * Gather logs in the case that a test fails.
-If a test fails while running on Jenkins, a postmortem needs to be done to analyze why.
-So, dumping logs to a location where Jenkins can pick them up is of the highest imperative.
+If a test fails while running on Ginkgo, a postmortem needs to be done to analyze why.
+So, dumping logs to a location where Ginkgo can pick them up is of the highest imperative.
 Use the following code in an ``AfterFailed`` method:

 .. code-block:: go